tdupree/hacker_news_onepage/README.md

 **Ported from Greasemonkey to Chrome:** June 1, 2009
 **Version 0.9.1 Date:** March 13, 2013

+**Version 0.9.2 Date:** April 4, 2025
+**Version 0.9.2 Notes:** Removal of Artical inlining (which never worked) and very quick and dirty use of Copilot to remove jQuery dependacy.
+No Actual refactor of 2013 code.

 ## Summary

 Provides users with the ability to browse Hacker News articles and comments without leaving the page.